y2kbugger/weeklyreview_todotxt/README.md

 # WIP
-- Start with checklists using grocery as the test case.
+- test and fix bug about +grocery vs +^grocery
+- renderer should be tied to subscription and not just the project
+- for initial connection, only send update to the newly connected client
+  - this could be part of the subscription projecess or we could be explicit about it
+- todo.txt debug endpoint
+  - use null project to get all items
 - Clarify completed items
 - Add ability to add a new section
 - Separate sections of a checklist
-    - sections can be sorted by integer subproject e.g. `+grocery.1.produce` `+grocery.2.dairy`
+  - sections can be sorted by integer subproject e.g. `+^grocery.1.produce` `+^grocery.2.dairy`
+- undo history debug endpoint
 - Add ability to reset a checklist
+- add ability to mark only some items as recurring
 - order completed items by completion datetime
 - ability to update an item
-- todo.txt debug endpoint
-- undo history debug endpoint
+Tedium
   - Add precommit hook for cleaning notebook output and running tests
   - think about whether archived is separate from completed or just a manifestation of same thing.
-- think about how to handle the "one time" vs "recuring" items in the checklist
+    - I think non-recurring items should just stay archived.
+    - states completed | recurring, this is order they will show on page
+      - False | False = active-onetime
+      - False | True = active-recurable
+      - True | True = ready-to-reset
+      - True | False = completed
   - batch patches to db for performance, don't wait for each one to complete before returning
+    - did a benchmark with like 4000+ items saving to DB and it's not really necessary
+  - make db patch async

 # Backlog
 ## System